 Max charging rate: 370kW

-The EX60 was the first electric family SUV to break the 500 mile barrier, getting up to 503 miles of range on the WLTP cycle from its largest 112kWh battery.
-That puts it at an efficiency figure of up to 4.5 miles per kWh, the second highest of the three.
+The EX60 was the first electric family SUV to break the 500 mile barrier, getting up to 503 miles of range on the WLTP cycle from its 112kWh battery.
+That puts it at an efficiency figure of up to 4.5 miles per kWh, the second highest of our three.

-Range can be added quickly too with up to 370kW of DC charging and 22kW of AC as standard.
-That can get you from 10-80% state of charge in as little as 19 minutes, adding 210 miles of range in just 10 minutes in optimal conditions.
+Range can be added quickly, too, with up to 370kW of DC charging and 22kW of AC as standard.
+That can get you from 10–80% charge in as little as 19 minutes, adding 210 miles of range in just 10 minutes in optimal conditions.

 In its top spec, the EX60 is unlikely to leave you wishing for more grunt.
-680hp launches the Swedish-Chinese SUV from 0-62mph in a mere 3.9 seconds making it the quickest and most powerful option of the three.
+With 680hp, the EX60 P12 launches this posh electric SUV from 0–62mph in a mere 3.9 seconds, making it the quickest and most powerful option of the three.
+You'll need to look to the Tesla Model Y or Xpeng G6 to match that performance.

-Speaking of options, the EX60 can be had on the road from £56,860 to £64,860 depending on battery size, making it the cheapest of the three by base price - but be careful, as it can works out as more expensive than the BMW iX3 if you want the long range model with that 503 mile range.
+Speaking of options, the EX60 can be had on the road from £56,860 to £64,860 depending on battery size, making it the cheapest of the three by base price.
+But be careful, as it can works out more expensive than the BMW iX3 if you want the long range model with that 503-mile range.

 Mercedes-Benz GLC